osmcode/pyosmium/doc/updating_osm_data.rst

 This simplifies multiple edits of the same element into the final change.
 If you want to retain the full version history specify `--no-deduplicate`.

-`pyosmium-get-changes` loads only about 100MB worth of updates at once (about 8 hours of planet updates).
+`npyosmium-get-changes` loads only about 100MB worth of updates at once (about 8 hours of planet updates).
 If you want more, then add a `--size` parameter.

 Continuously updating a database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`pyosmium-get-changes` emits special return codes that can be used to set up a script that continuously fetches updates and applies them to a database.
+`npyosmium-get-changes` emits special return codes that can be used to set up a script that continuously fetches updates and applies them to a database.
 The important error codes are: